Activities for Elderly Parents

-No doubt about it all of us are going to age.
-We age in different ways.
+No doubt about it – all of us are going to age.
+We and our elderly parents age in different ways.
 Sometimes, our body starts to complain.
 Other times, we just can't remember all the things we used to.
-Alarming, yes.
-Surprising, no. At the first sign of forgetfulness, we tend to immediately think "Alzheimer's".

 However, mild degrees of forgetfulness are common in all of us.
 We just focus more attention on such forgetfulness when it comes to the elderly.